derekfrye/sql-middleware/docs/README.md

 ### Parameterized queries for reading or changing data

-`QueryAndParams` gives you a single API for both `execute_select` (reads) and `execute_dml` (writes); the only thing that changes per backend is the placeholder syntax you drop into the SQL string.
+`QueryAndParams` gives you a single API for both reads and writes through the fluent query builder.
+The only thing that changes per backend is the placeholder syntax you drop into the SQL string.
 Here is the same function updating scores across PostgreSQL, SQLite, LibSQL, or Turso without duplicating binding logic.

 ```rust
 use chrono::NaiveDateTime;